Center for Global Nonkilling: History

 The history of the Center for Global Nonkilling started in 1988 in Honolulu, Hawai‘i, as the "Center for Global Nonviolence Planning Project", an exploratory initiative set up at the Spark M. Matsunaga Institute for Peace and Conflict Resolution, University of Hawaiʻi, by Professor Glenn D. Paige.
 Its purpose was to be a creative facilitator of research, education-training, and action in the form of problem-solving leadership for nonviolent global transformation.
 During this phase the Center was responsible for a series of publications and events in partnership with the University of Hawaiʻi.

 In 1994, the Center for Global Nonviolence was finally established as an independent nonprofit, focusing on research and networking.
 Notable outcomes where the publication of Nonkilling Global Political Science in 2002 and the celebration of the "First Global Nonkilling Leadership Forum" in November 2007, Co-chaired by Nobel Peace Laureate Mairead Maguire.
 A major outcome from the Forum was the acknowledged need and demonstrated support for establishing a successor Center for Global Nonkilling, along with an associated Global Nonkilling Leadership Academy.
 This would come about in 2008 with the transition from Center for Global Nonviolence to Center for Global Nonkilling.

-On its official website, the Center for Global Nonkilling defines its mission as the following: